 The Nell Hodgson School of Nursing at Emory University possesses a distinct culture of academic excellence and service which makes it a top choice for students interested in a career in nursing.
 The School of Nursing offers a wide range of choices including baccalaureate degree program in nursing, master's degree program in nursing, doctor of nursing practice program and post-graduate APRN certificate programs.

-Emory University Hospital, Emory Saint Joseph's Hospital and Emory Johns Creek Hospital have all achieved the prestigious Magnet® recognition as a reflection of its nursing professionalism, teamwork and quality in patient care.
+Emory University Hospital, Emory Saint Joseph's Hospital, Emory Johns Creek Hospital and The Emory Clinic have all achieved the prestigious Magnet® recognition as a reflection of its nursing professionalism, teamwork and quality in patient care.
 Magnet recognition is granted by the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®.